-After you have leveled up five times, you qualify for advanced improvements in addition to these.
-They're below.
+After you have leveled up five times, you qualify for advanced improvements in addition to these, from the list below.

-- $\Box$ Get +1 to any rating, max +3.
+- Get +1 to any rating, max +3

-- Change this hunter to a new type.
+- Change this hunter to a new type

-- Create a second hunter to play as well as this one.
+- Create a second hunter to play as well as this one

-- ☐ Mark two of the basic moves as advanced.
+- Mark two of the basic moves as advanced

-- Mark another two of the basic moves as advanced.
+- Mark another two of the basic moves as advanced

-- Retire this hunter to safety.
+- Retire this hunter to safety

+- Get back one used Luck point

+- Make it big.
+You're a superstar now!